 Please inform us if you are on anticoagulant therapy (Warfarin, NOACs), taking a Beta Blocker, have an active infection or scalp condition or are pregnant.

 PRP can be used in two ways, as a stand-alone therapy or an adjunct to hair transplantation.

 For both men and women who have thinning hair but not enough thinning to be a candidate for hair transplantation.
 For men and women who cannot tolerate other medical treatments such as Propecia (finasteride) or Regaine (minoxidil), or who wish to use them in combination for added benefit.

 2) As an adjunct to hair transplant surgery.

-There is a possibility that PRP enhances the body’s own natural healing after a transplant both in the donor and recipient area.
-There is very little research in using PRP this way and most of our information is anecdotal.
-Also, if one has a limited donor and can only address part of the balding area in one surgery PRP can be used an adjunct to stimulate hair growth in areas not transplanted.
+There is a possibility that PRP could be used to enhance the body’s own natural healing after a transplant both in the donor and recipient area.
+There is very little research regarding the use of PRP in this way and most available information is anecdotal.
+Also, if one has a limited donor hair supply and can only address part of the balding area in one surgery PRP can be used as an adjunct to stimulate hair growth in areas not transplanted.

 We have seen some very good results from PRP used in areas of thinning hair.
 However, it does not work for all patients and we do not know why it works better in some cases than others.
-The use of PRP in hair growth is relatively new and is not FDA approved for this treatment.
-Thus it is still considered experimental.
-At The Maitland Clinic we have decided to offer PRP due to some excellent results seen by some of the top physicians in the global hair transplant industry and some studies that have shown good results.
-But we still have a lot to learn.
+At The Maitland Clinic, we have decided to offer PRP due to some excellent results seen by ourselves and some of the top physicians in the global hair transplant industry and some studies that have shown good results.
+But we all still have a lot to learn.
 It works best in areas where there is still a lot of miniaturised hair and is unlikely to work well in areas that are completely bald.

-Three and a half months after PRP treatment into crown:
+Before (left) and after (right) three and a half months after PRP treatment into crown and mid scalp: